 Please Practice the Tai Chi Sword!

 Above all else, just please practice.
-The tai chi sword form is so fun and so interesting.
+The jian sword form is so fun and so interesting.
 It helps with our open-hand form because it improves your balance, posture, and thrusting (punching).
 It is also a way to participate in the deep history of tai chi.
 You won’t regret putting the time in and adding this to your life.
+If you are an old pro or just getting started, read this: Tai Chi Straight Sword Tips, Techniques, History, and Examples